75asu/75asu/README.md

 - I've built 40 projects in 40days using no framework, pure HTML/CSS/JS as part of a challenge, see this repo [frontend-gallery](https://github.com/measutosh/frontend-gallery)

 - Contributor of Gitlab, Drone, Meshery.
-FInd all the contributions here - [https://gitlab.com/measutosh/measutosh/-/blob/main/README.md](https://gitlab.com/measutosh/measutosh/-/blob/main/README.md)
+Find all the contributions here - [Merge Request List](https://gitlab.com/measutosh/measutosh/-/blob/main/README.md)

 - Member of Layer5, CNCF, Kubernetes, Harness community.